 Using the OstreamManager is easy and consists of two parts.
-First, an instance of the class OstreamManager is needed, the one created here in Line 2 is called clout like all the other instances in OpenLB.
-This word consists one the one hand of the two words class and output, on the other hand it is quite similar to standard cout.
-The constructor gets two arguments, one describing the ostream to use, the other one setting the prefix-text.
-In line 4 is shown the usage of an instance of the OstreamManager.
+First, an instance of the class OstreamManager is needed.
+The one created here in Line 2 is called clout like all the other instances in OpenLB.
+This word consists of the two words class and output Moreover, it is quite similar to standard cout.
+The constructor receives two arguments: one describing the ostream to use, the other one setting the prefix-text.
+In line 4 the usage of an instance of the OstreamManager is shown.
 There is not much difference in usage between a default std::cout and an instance of OpenLB's OstreamManager.
 The only thing to consider is that a normal "\n" won't have the expected effect, so use std::endl instead.

 In classes with many output producing functions however, you wouldn't like to instantiate OstreamManager for every single function, so a central instantiation is preferred.
-This is done by adding a mutable OstreamManager object as private class member and initializing it in the initialization list of each defined constructor.
+This is done by adding a mutable OstreamManager object as a private class member and initializing it in the initialization list of each defined constructor.
 An example implementation of this method can be found in src/utilities/timer.{h,hh}.

-Another great benefits of OstreamManager is the reduction of output in parallel.
-Running a program using cout on multiple cores means normally to get one output line for each process.
+Another great benefit of OstreamManager is the reduction of output in parallel.
+Running a program using cout on multiple cores normally means getting one line of output for each process.
 OstreamManager will avoid this by default and display only the output of the first processor.
-If that behavior is not wanted in a specific case, it can be turned off for an instance named clout by clout.setMultiOutput(true).
+If this behavior is unwanted in a specific case, it can be turned off for an instance named clout by clout.setMultiOutput(true).

-Further scenarios which are not yet implemented in OpenLB can make use of different streams like the ostream std::cerr for separate error output, file streams, or something completely different.
-In doing so, every stream needs of course its own instance.
+Further scenarios that are not yet implemented in OpenLB can make use of different streams like the ostream std::cerr for separate error output, file streams, or something completely different.
+In doing so, every stream, of course, needs its own instance.

-7.4 Read and write .stl-files
+6.5 Read and write STL files

-OpenLB enables the possibility to read and write geometry data in the Standard Triangulation Language, short: stl.
-The OpenLB-class "stlReader" provides the desired functionality.
-In the case that the .stl-file you want to read is too large you can use Paraview's filter "Decimate" to reduce the number of facets.
+OpenLB offers the possibility to read and write geometry data in the Standard Triangulation Language, STL for short.
+The OpenLB class "stlReader" provides the desired functionality.
+In the case that the .stl-file you want to read is too large, you can use Paraview's filter "Decimate" to reduce the number of facets.

-The constructor of the class STLreader takes 2 necessary and 3 optional arguments.
+The constructor of the class STL reader takes 2 necessary and 3 optional arguments.